1. How can I apply to the seminar and what should my application include?

 3. When will applicants be informed regarding the results of the selection process?

 Candidates will be notified as soon as possible after the application deadline.
 Depending on the number of applications, this process can take 2 weeks or more.
 Once the selection is complete, all candidates will receive a letter or email from the course organizers.
-We hope to have the selection process completed by the first week of September.
+We hope to have the selection process completed by the end of the second week of August.

 4. How much does the seminar cost?

 The seminar registration fee is USD $1,500 and includes: tuition, access to the online learning platform Thinkific and all seminar content, five live virtual meetings with the seminar cohort and instructors, access to communication and support with seminar instructors, and a digital certificate of completion upon fulfilling the seminar requirements from Colorado State University’s Center for Protected Area Management.

 5. I was provisionally admitted, but I still don’t have funding.
 Does Colorado State University offer scholarships for the course?

 Provisional admission is to help participants in their search for financial support.
 Many donors require grant applicants to already have provisional acceptance before approving financial support.
 Colorado State University does not manage or offer scholarships for the seminar.
 The search for funding is the responsibility of each individual participant and their organization.
 It is important to initiate the search for funding at the time of application, both looking at sources in your country and abroad.
 The US Forest Service, the US National Parks Service, and the US Agency for International Development (USAID) generally tend to support several candidates Latin American, African, and Asian countries, so it is a good idea to consult with representatives of these institutions in your countries if they have a physical presence or active projects.
 An additional important source of funds for candidates from selected countries is World Wildlife Fund’s Education for Nature Professional Development Scholarship Program (http://worldwildlife.org/initiatives/professional-development-grants).